 South Vietnam, Nam Phương with Red Cross Overprint, November 10th, 1952, Michel Nr.
 SVN 88; In order to generate donations for the Red Cross the Nam Phương stamp was overprinted with the number +50 and a red cross.
-Vietnam was still very poor so the stamp was not very popular with the general population and it was mostly used on philatelic First Day Covers and mailings.
+Vietnam was still very poor at the time so the stamp was not very popular with the general population and it was mostly used on philatelic First Day Covers and mailings.
+The stamp was valid postage until January 1st, 1956 when it became invalid.

 Here is the mint stamp